arkhitech/redmine_update_reminder/README.md

 ## Telegram

-On this tab, you must specify the Telegram bot token.
+Specify the Telegram Bot token here.

 ### Creating a Telegram bot

 It is necessary to register a bot and get its token.
-For this purpose, there is a special bot in Telegram - @BotFather.
+There is a special bot in Telegram for this purpose.
+It is called @BotFather.

-We should write for him `/start` and get a list of all its commands.
+Start it by typing `/start` to get a list of all available commands.
-The first and foremost - `/newbot`  - we send to it and the bot asks to come up with the name for our new bot.
+Issue the  `/newbot` command and it will ask you to come up with the name for our new bot.
-The only restriction on the name - it must be ended with “bot”.
+The name must end with "bot" word.
-If successful, @BotFather returns a bot token and link to quickly add a bot to contacts;
+On success @BotFather will give you token for your new bot and a link to quickly add the bot to contact list.
-otherwise you'll have to break your head over the name.
+You'll have to invent a new name if the registration fails.

-The resulting token must be entered in the plugin settings page.
+You should enter the token you've just created on the Plugin Settings page.

 ### Bot launch